-- an impedance limits the output in compliance with table 8.3DV.1.2.1 If a positive temperature coefficient device is used, it shall pass the tests specified in the third edition of UL 60730-1, clauses 15 and 17, and clauses J15 and J17; or
+- the output is inherently limited in compliance with table 8.3DV.1.2.1; or an impedance limits the output in compliance with table 8.3DV.1.2.1.
+If a positive temperature coefficient device is used, it shall pass the tests specified in the third edition of UL 60730-1A, annex J; or

-- an overcurrent PROTECTIVE DEVICE is used and the output is limited in compliance with table 8.3DV.1.2.2:
+- an overcurrent PROTECTIVE DEVICE is used and the output is limited in compliance with table 8.3DV.1.2.2.
+Measurement of VA and I{SC} is conducted with the overcurrent protective device bypassed in accordance with table 8.3DV.1.2.2; or

-- a regulating network limits the output in compliance with table 8.3DV.1.2.1 under normal operating conditions, and an overcurrent PROTECTIVE DEVICE limits the output in compliance with table 8.3DV.1.2.2 after any single fault in the regulating network (open circuit or short circuit).
+- a regulating network limits the output in compliance with table 8.3DV.1.2.1, both under normal operating conditions and after any single fault in the regulating network (open circuit or short circuit).